The Barrier of Flames: Characters

+Carey L. Hastings as Mrs. Southwick.

 Reception

 The film was well-received critically.
 The Moving Picture World wrote on December 26, 1914: "The big feature of this two-reel picture is not the story, but the incidents and especially the work of Shep, a collie, that acts in an astonishingly intelligent way and is the center of both excitement and pathos.
 He is the means of bringing the rescue to the Kidlet, shut up in a burning house - very well handled scenes.
 It is the picture in which Shep jumps out of the second story window into a fire net.
 The best scenes in the picture are worthy of a better story; but the offering is one that will make an especially strong appeal to all kinds of audiences.
 The direction is by John Harvey."